-Little Mix Tattoo Guide: All The Ladies' Ink...
-So Far
+Little Mix Tattoo Guide: Perrie Edwards, Jessie Nelson, Leigh-Anne Pinnock And Jade Thirwall's Ink Revealed

 > Download Our App To Make Sure You're Kept Up To Date Withe EVERYTHING Little Mix

-And their tattoo game is up their with the best of them!
+From inspirational messages to intricate butterfly sketches, the girl's cover it all as Jesy Nelson, Perrie Edwards, Leigh-Anne Pinnock And Jade Thirwall raise the ink game.

-From inspirational messages to intricate butterfly sketches, the girl's cover it all.
+Here's a full guide to all the Little Mix tattoos and why they have them:

-Jesy Nelson's tattoos:
+Jesy Nelson's tattoos

 PIC: Jesy Nelson/Instagram

-Jesy is undoubtedly the most inked member of the group with over 10 different tattoos (pretty much everywhere on her body!).
+Jesy is undoubtedly the most inked member of the group with over 10 different tattoos.
+Recently adding to her collection with a FACE inking, here's everything else she's got:

 - "You were born an original, so don't die a copy" - on her side.